LCABush/LCABush.github.io/_pages/cv.md

 Education
 ======
 * B.S. in English, State University of New York at Oneonta, 2007
-* M.S. in Library and Information Science, Simmons College, 2010
+* M.S. from the School of Library and Information Science, Simmons College, 2010

 Work experience
 ======